-We work with local charities, community groups and other organisations to promote re-use and recycling in North Yorkshire.
+We work with volunteers, local charities, community groups and other organisations to promote waste prevention, re-use and recycling in North Yorkshire.

-We run a number of waste prevention campaigns to raise awareness of the ways we can reduce the amount of waste we produce and how to reuse more items before throwing them away.
+Our waste prevention campaigns aim to raise awareness of the ways we can reduce the amount of waste we produce and how we can re-use items instead of throwing them away.

 Tools for self reliance

 This scheme collects unwanted tools and sewing machines and refurbishes them before sending them to Africa, where people use them to learn new skills or earn a living to support their families.
 Tools can be donated using the tool containers at Ripon and Harrogate household waste recycling centres.
 Donations of good-quality tools are required for: